mxashlynn/mxashlynn.github.io/manual/motivation.md

     - provide **<span style="color:#E13B3B">Happy Endings</span>**
     - provide **<span style="color:#DF7126">Expressive, Creative Mechanics</span>**

-## Who Makes Parquet?

-Parquet was designed and is primarily developed by me, [Paige Ashlynn](http://mxashlynn.itch.io), a [fulltime freelance](https://www.linkedin.com/in/paigeashlynn) independent game [coder](https://github.com/mxashlynn) and producer.

-Parquet was begun as a learning project to expand my skillset.

-Others have contributed ideas and content.

 ## Why Make a Parquet Game?

 Terraria, Dragon Quest Builders 1 & 2, and other very popular games all provide a *narrative adventure* and *feminine self-expression* through *building* and *quest fulfilment*.
-However, so far all such games do this as an afterthought or accidentally -- especially the feminine part.
+However, so far most games do this as an afterthought or accidentally -- especially the feminine part.

 I believe that I am not the only person who is interested in this kind of play.
 For myself and those other players, I want to create games that deliberately center these experiences.